gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 ---

-## Part II – Lifcycle Managemt As Scenario-Driven Validation of FHIR Notifications
+## Part II – Lifecycle Management As Scenario-Driven Validation of FHIR Notifications

 ### Motivation And Value